-- 1. The Question Paper covering the entire syllabus shall be divided into four sections (A-D). - 2.
-Eight questions of 15 marks each are to be set, two in each of the four sections (A-D).
+Eight questions of equal marks (Specified in the syllabus) are to be set, two in each of the four Sections (A-D).
+Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each Section.
-The fifth question may be attempted from any Section. - 3.
-The candidates are allowed to use [Non-Scientific] calculator.
+The fifth question may be attempted from any Section.
+The duration for exam will be 3 hours.

+Note: The paper will consist of minimum 50% numerical questions.
+The candidates are allowed to use (non-scientific) calculator.

-To make students aware about the conceptual framework of accounting and inculcates the techniques, methods and practice of preparing final accounts, voyage accounting, branch accounting and departmental accounting.
+Course Objective: To make students aware about the conceptual framework of accounting and inculcates the techniques, methods and practice of preparing final accounts, voyage accounting, branch accounting and departmental accounting.

-Introduction - Nature of financial Accounting, Scope, Objectives, limitations, Accounting concepts and conventions.
-Journal, Ledger and Trial Balance.
+Introduction -Nature of financial Accounting-scope-objects-limitations- Accounting concepts and conventions.

+Introduction to Books of Accounts: Concept of Journal, Ledger, Cash Book and Trial Balance

-Conceptual Frame Work for preparation and presentation of financial statements, Capital, Revenue and Deferred revenue expenditure, Capital and revenue receipts.
+Conceptual Frame Work for preparation and presentation of financial statements,

+Capital, Revenue and Deferred revenue expenditure -Capital and revenue receipts.